-DAI GLOBAL, LLC

-SECTION II: SUMMARY SCHEDULE OF PRIOR AUDIT REVIEW AND ASSESMENT FINDINGS TASK ORDER AID-306-TO-15-00073
+DAI GLOBAL, LLC SECTION II: SCHEDULE OF PRIOR AUDIT, REVIEW, AND ASSESSMENT OF FINDINGS TASK ORDER NO. AID-306-TO-15-00062 For the Period December 1, 2019 through August 31, 2020

 Crowe reviewed five prior audits, reviews, or assessment reports.
-One of the five reports contained findings and recommendations.
-We assessed the findings to ascertain whether the matters reported in the findings were direct and material to the Special Purpose Financial Statement ("SPFS") or other financial significant to the audit objectives.
-One report contained three findings and recommendations Crowe determined to be significant to the audit objectives, therefore, requiring follow-up procedures over the corrective actions.
-In addition, we reviewed the auditors' comments regarding the status of prior audit findings.
+We assessed the findings to ascertain whether the matters may be direct and material to the Special Purpose Financial Statement ("SPFS") or other financial information significant to the audit objectives.
+In addition, we reviewed the auditors' comments regarding the status of two prior audit findings.